The cohomological Hall algebra of a surface and factorization cohomology: Basics on -categories and dg-categories

-\item[(b2)] The Dwyer-Kan simplicial localization procedure \cite{DK1},\cite{ DK2} produces simplicial sets $\Map_\bullet(\Fc, \Gc)$, starting from the category $\Co(\Ac)$ and the class of morphisms $\Qis$.
-Using these $\Map_\bullet(\Fc, \Gc)$, we can get an intrinsic definition of the $\RHom^\bullet(\Fc,\Gc)$ in (a) by taking the normalized chain complexes and stabilizing with respect to the shift. \end{itemize}
+\item[(b2)] The Dwyer-Kan simplicial localization procedure \cite{DK1},\cite{ DK2} produces simplicial sets $\Map(\Fc, \Gc)$, starting from the category $\Co(\Ac)$ and the class of morphisms $\Qis$.
+We can take $ \Map_{\D(\Ac)_\Delta}(\Fc, \Gc)$ to be the simplicial sets $\Map(\Fc, \Gc)$.
+Further, we can use them to get an intrinsic definition of the $\RHom^\bullet(\Fc,\Gc)$ in (a) by taking the normalized chain complexes and stabilizing with respect to the shift.
+This allows one to define $\D(\Ac)_\dg$ even without the use of canonical injective resolutions. \end{itemize}